opentracing/specification/rfc_process.md

 * RFC status changed from `Test` to `Accepted`.
 * Tracking issue for the proposal is closed.

 After a quorum of language interfaces have been tested and released, consensus may be reached that a proposal has been finalized.
-At this point, the abstract interface contained in the `specification.md` document is updated to reflect the final changes, based on the language in the RFC docment and release candidates.
+At this point, the abstract interface contained in the `specification.md` document is updated to reflect the final changes, based on the language in the RFC document and release candidates.

-In addition to the specification, the OpenTracing website and other major docmentation efforts are updated at this time to reflect the latest version.
+In addition to the specification, the OpenTracing website and other major documentation efforts are updated at this time to reflect the latest version.
 Once all work is complete, the tracking issue is closed.